San Benito Mountain: Geology

 The mountain, which rises to an elevation of 5267 ft, is the highest point in San Benito County and the Diablo Range.
 The mountain gets some snowfall during winter.

 The rock is a chrysotile serpentine, a soft fibrous silicate material.
 Extreme shearing of the bedrock, combined with soil nutrient imbalances, has resulted in extensive areas of natural barrens completely devoid of vegetation.
 The serpentine soils harbor several rare, endemic plant species, including San Benito evening primrose (Camissonia benitensis), rayless layia (Layia discoidea), Guirado's goldenrod (Solidago guiradonis), and San Benito fritillary (Fritillaria viridea).
 A unique pine and incense cedar forest occurs at the highest elevations of the mountain and in 1980, the San Benito Mountain Research Natural Area was designated an Instant Wilderness Study Area.

-The serpentine mass contains two superfund sites, Atlas Mine and Johns-Mansville.
+The serpentine mass contains two superfund sites, Atlas Asbestos Mine and Johns-Mansville.
 Both were associated with the mining and processing of chrysotile asbestos.
 Other minerals mined from the serpentine mass included cinnabar, chromite, magnesite, and jadeite.
 The Gem Mine (private) located within the serpentine mass is the only source of gem-grade benitoite in the world.
 The rare minerals neptunite and joaquinite have also been found there.